joshpurvis/terraform-openvpn/README.md

 # Terraform OpenVPN Module

 This terraform module deploys a very minimal OpenVPN to AWS.
 Intended to be cheap and disposable, so there are no niceties such as route53 records or http interface.
 It's currently based off of the [kylemanna/docker-openvpn](http://github.com/kylemanna/docker-openvpn) docker image, but this is configurable.
-You can and you should rebuild this image from scratch, since you can never trust a public registry.
+You can and you should rebuild this image from scratch, since you should never trust a public registry.

 # Example